Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Model and Approach

 \subsection{Model}

-For the MA-TBG there are four low energy flat bands that are well isolated from those with high energies \cite{Nguyen2017, Moon2012, Fang2015, Lopesdos, Santos2012, Shallcross2008, Bistritzer11, Bistritzer2010, Uchida2014, Mele2011, Mele2010, Sboychakov2015, Morell2010, Trambly2010, Latil2007, Trambly2012, Huang123, Guinea234, Gonza2013, Luis2017, Cao2016, Ohta2012, Kim2017, Huder2018, Li2017, Senthil, Yuan2018, Bernevig2018, Balents2018, Po2018, Zhanglong, Ray, VishwanathYou, Kang1, Liang1Fu2, Pal2018, Guinea2018, Zou2018, Po2, Tarnopolsky, Ahn, Morell2010, Trambly2012, bc12}.
-The four flat bands can be divided into two valence bands and two conduction bands.
-They touch at the charge neutral point (CNP), i.e., $K_M$ and $K_M^\prime$ points in the MBZ.
+For the MA-TBG there are four low-energy flat bands that are well isolated from the high-energy bands\cite{Nguyen2017, Moon2012, Fang2015, Lopesdos, Santos2012, Shallcross2008, Bistritzer11, Bistritzer2010, Uchida2014, Mele2011, Mele2010, Sboychakov2015, Morell2010, Trambly2010, Latil2007, Trambly2012, Huang123, Guinea234, Gonza2013, Luis2017, Cao2016, Ohta2012, Kim2017, Huder2018, Li2017, Senthil, Yuan2018, Bernevig2018, Balents2018, Po2018, Zhanglong, Ray, VishwanathYou, Kang1, Liang1Fu2, Pal2018, Guinea2018, Zou2018, Po2, Tarnopolsky, Ahn, Morell2010, Trambly2012, bc12}.
+The four flat bands can be divided into two valence bands and two conduction bands, which touch at the charge neutral point (CNP), i.e., $K_M$ and $K_M^\prime$ points in the MBZ.
 Besides the four-fold degeneracy at the CNP, the valence and conduction bands each are two-fold degenerate along the $\varGamma_MK_M$ and $K_MM_M$ lines.
 The continuum theory \cite{Bistritzer11, Bistritzer2010} tells that these degeneracies are the consequence of the so-called U(1)-valley symmetry of the TBG with small twist angles.
-This symmetry forbids the electron hopping from the MBZ in the $K$ valley to that in the $K'$ valley.
-While the TB models in Ref. \cite{Po2} can faithfully describe the low energy flat bands in both aspects of symmetry and the topology at the CNPs, they are too complicated to be sufficiently convenient for succeeding studies with electron-electron interactions.
-Here we focus on the low energy band structure near the Fermi level for the doped case, particularly near the VHS points which are related to experiments.
+This symmetry forbids the hopping from the MBZ in the $K$ valley to that in the $K'$ valley.
+While the TB models in Ref. \cite{Po2} can faithfully describe the low-energy flat bands in both aspects of the symmetry and the topology at the CNPs, they are too complicated to be sufficiently convenient for succeeding studies with electron-electron interactions.
+Here we focus on the low-energy band structure near the Fermi level for the doped case, particularly near the VHS points which are related to experiments, which allows us to adopt simpler band structures.